nanobox-io/nanobox-docs/source/app-config/environment-variables.html.md

 ---
 title: Environment Variables
+description: Environment variables let you to obfuscate sensitive information or define environment-specific options.
+Managing evars with Nanobox is simple.
 ---

 Environment variables are helpful when you need to obfuscate sensitive information or define environment-specific options.
 Nanobox auto-generates environment variables for all data service connection credentials and allows you to define your own custom environment variables.